Pinoccio/docs/ScoutCommands.md

 #### Description
 `scout.delay(ms, "command")`

 Delay the Scout for the given milliseconds, then run the *command*.
 Radio, shell, Wi-Fi, and other systems will continue to run, so it’s non-blocking.
-The interactive shell will return a prompt again once the delay has expired and the *command* has been run.
+The interactive shell will return a prompt immediately, but once the delay has expired the *command* will run in the background.

 ```bash
 > scout.delay(1000, "led.red")